Ben Mezrich: Other projects

-Mezrich was the co-host of season 3 of the GSN series The World Series of Blackjack and the World Blackjack Tour.
-He also represented Massachusetts as a contestant in the Sexiest Bachelor in America Pageant on Fox in 2000.
+Mezrich represented Massachusetts as a contestant in the Sexiest Bachelor in America Pageant on Fox in 2000.
 Fatal Error is a TBS premiere movie adaptation of his second book, Reaper, starring Antonio Sabato, Jr. and Robert Wagner.
 Skin was originally written as an X-Files episode.
-Rigged was optioned by Mark Cuban's 2929 as well as "Q," a work of fiction by Mezrich.
+Rigged was optioned by Mark Cuban's company 2929, as was Q, a work of fiction by Mezrich.
 Ugly Americans has been optioned by Summit, with a screenplay written by Robert Schenkkan, Pulitzer Prize-winning writer of The Quiet American, and also a draft completed by Mezrich himself.
+Mezrich was the co-host of season 3 of the GSN series World Series of Blackjack and World Blackjack Tour.
+On August 9, 2016, 20th Century Fox acquired the film adaptation rights to Mezrich's sci-fi novel Wolly, but the rights likely reverted back to Mezrich because of Disney's acquisition of 21st Century Fox.
+Mezrich's collaborator on Seven Wonders, film producer Beau Flynn, has set a television series adaptation for Amazon Prime Video with Simu Liu attached to both star in and produce the series.